Groupon shares drop on concern about merchants

-Groupon Inc shares fell more than 7 percent on Tuesday on concern the company may not have as many daily deals to offer as some merchants pull back.
+Groupon Inc shares fell more than 6 percent on Tuesday on concern the company may not have as many daily deals to offer due to some merchants pulling back.

 Susquehanna Financial Group and daily deal industry tracking firm Yipit surveyed almost 400 merchants recently about their experiences running daily deals with Groupon, LivingSocial and other providers.